RosterElf Logo

 Regulatory sources

-This guide is aligned with official Australian workplace regulations on handling disputes and complaints.
+This guide is aligned with official Australian workplace regulations on handling disputes, complaints, and Fair Work compliance requirements.

 Document complaints properly

-RosterElf HR Hub provides secure storage and audit trails for workplace complaint documentation.
+RosterElf HR hub provides secure storage and complete audit trails for workplace complaint documentation.
 Built for Australian small businesses.

 4.8 stars by 1,570 users